cpt-waffle/lhl-lectures/w10d01-rails-review/NOTES3.md

 ### Express vs Rails

-Express
+## Express

 Configuration
+ - make routes
+ - gave routes names ( any name you wanted )
- - make routes, give them names, specify what you have to render
+ - specified what you wanted to render
- - download db packages, connect them yourselves, figure out file structure for database files
+ - you made logic files, helpers, with any name, with an folder structure
+ - you added PG node_module, you installed, and configured it

-Rails
+ ## Rails

  Convention
- - generators,
+ - used generators
- - please follow my convention....
-(OR ELSE!!)
+ - follow name convention

-## M V C

-- Model
+ - follow folder convention
-- View
+ - follow views convention
-- Controller
+ - etc

-### Which one of these is the most important in ruby on rails?

-`/config/routes.rb`
+ - rails does alot of work behind the scenes

+### MVC
+used by rails, laravelPHP, Asp.net CORE (C++ MS), SailsJS (JS) Express(JS)  Sinattra(Ruby)

+## Routes